tomtzook/frc-learn-docs/guides/implementing-swerve.md

 Initialize and configure your motor controllers in the constructor.
 Make sure to configure both motors according to our needs
 - Drive motor should be in Brake mode, allowing our swerve to quickly stop and hold its ground while not moving.
+  - For CTRE, use `config.MotorOutput.NeutralMode`
+  - For REV, use `config.idleMode`
 - Steer motor should be in Coast mode, we will be using PID to hold it in place.
 - Configure the Drive and Steer motors with inversion acoording to the assembly properties.
+  - For CTRE, use `config.MotorOutput.Inverted`
+  - For REV, use `config.inverted`
 - Configure the Drive motor for PID loop with the motor's integrated encoder, and the same for the Steer motor
-  - For CTRE, use the `config.Feedback.FeedbackSensorSource = source` property, and set it to `config.FeedbackSensorSourceValue.RotorSensor`
+  - For CTRE, use the `config.Feedback.FeedbackSensorSource = source` property, and set it to `FeedbackSensorSourceValue.RotorSensor`
-  - For REV, use the `config.closedLoop.feedbackSensor(sensor)` method, and set it to `config.ClosedLoopConfig.FeedbackSensor.kPrimaryEncoder`
+  - For REV, use the `config.closedLoop.feedbackSensor(sensor)` method, and set it to `ClosedLoopConfig.FeedbackSensor.kPrimaryEncoder`
 - Configure the encoder with conversion factors according to the gear ratios of Drive and Steer
   - This will make it easier to query the encoder values, removing the need for constant conversions.
   - We are not making a full conversion to the wheel, because it is linear data (as opposed to the rotational data of the motor) and is typically not represented well by the encoder API.